ideadapt/spelljack/readme.md

 - Denon to restart server on source change
 - Alpine.js for DOM manipulation based on application state
 - Tailwind CSS for fuzzy feeling
+- Parcel for frontend dev and prod build
 - TextGears API for spell checking
 - GitHub gist API for storage
 - Some SVG